Ontario Auto Insurance Lapses and Driver’s License Suspensions

 A lapse in insurance coverage is a period of time when insurance coverage is not in force.

 Insurance lapses will cause gaps in continued insurance coverage that might affect your car insurance cost negatively.
-An example would be a lapse of insurance caused by a DUI conviction which would usher you into the high risk insurance market
+An example would be a lapse of insurance caused by a DUI conviction which would usher you into the non-standard auto insurance market.

 However, some lapses and gaps of insurance coverage do not affect your auto insurance premium.